google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/web-storage/indexeddb-best-practices-app-state.md

 ## Keeping your app performant

-One of the key features of IndexedDB is its asynchronous API, but don't let that fool you into think you don't need to worry about performance when using it.
+One of the key features of IndexedDB is its asynchronous API, but don't let that fool you into thinking you don't need to worry about performance when using it.
 There are a number of cases where improper usage can still block the main thread, which can lead to jank and unresponsiveness.